Agnes, Countess of Dunbar: Siege of Dunbar

 Of Scotland's King I haud my house, I pay him meat and fee, And I will keep my gude auld house, while my house will keep me.

 During the Middle Ages, it was the norm for a wife to take charge of a castle and manor business in her husband's absence and defend it if need be, but the stand of the Countess of Dunbar is one of the best remembered instances.
-Salisbury's first attempt at taking the castle centred on catapulting huge rocks and lead shot against the ramparts, but this was proved ineffective, and the Countess had one of her ladies-in-waiting dust off the ramparts with her kerchief to taunt the besiegers.
+Salisbury's first attempt at taking the castle centred on catapulting huge rocks and lead shot against the ramparts, but this proved ineffective, and the Countess had one of her ladies-in-waiting dust off the ramparts with her kerchief to taunt the besiegers.

 The English then employed a siege structure called a sow in an attempt to bypass the castle's defences.
 The Countess responded by informing Salisbury that he should "take good care of his sow, for she would soon cast her pigs [meaning his men] within the fortress."
 She then ordered that a boulder, which had been heaved on them earlier, be thrown down from the battlements and crushed Salisbury's sow to pieces.
 When a Scottish archer fired an arrow at an English soldier standing next to Salisbury, the earl cried out, "There comes one of my lady's tire pins; Agnes's love shafts go straight to the heart."